 On top of those issues, I have a young family, with two small babies.
 I wanted to spend more time with them, watch and guide them as they grow up.
 I had to shift into a new career that allows me to take care of my family financially but also allow me the time or presence to raise my kids directly.

 So I turned to my old passion, gaming.

 I saw an opportunity with game development, because despite all the concerns around the “Indie-apocalypse”, it’s never been easier to publish games and reach the masses.

 I had/have this believe that if I “make a good game, it will sell”.
-My reasoning was simple enough, if I, somewhat of a geek (hence, Halfgeek) can enjoy a game, there must be many gamers out there like me, with similar taste!
+My reasoning was simple enough, if I, somewhat of a geek (hence, Halfgeek) who enjoys gaming, there must be many gamers out there like me, with similar taste!

 As to the huge risk in quitting a very well paid job, changing career and forsaking many years of education, whether it was a stupid/naive idea or the right one, time will tell…

-My daily routine consists of working on my projects alongside my baby daughter (3.5yrs) and son (2yrs).
+My daily routine consists of working on my projects alongside my baby daughter (7yrs) and son (5yrs).